Barclays seals $2.1 billion Africa deal with Absa

 JOHANNESBURG South Africa's biggest retail bank Absa ASAJ.J, majority-owned by Barclays Plc (BARC.L), has reached an all-share deal to acquire the British bank's operations in Africa to allow it to expand on the continent and catch up with rivals.

-As part of a $2.1 billion (1.3 billion pounds) deal first outlined in August Barclays will raise its stake in Absa, South Africa's third-largest bank by value, to 62.3 percent from 55.5 percent.
+As part of a $2.1 billion deal first outlined in August Barclays will raise its stake in Absa, South Africa's third-largest bank by value, to 62.3 percent from 55.5 percent.

 Absa had been prevented from expanding into Africa as its parent was already operating in the region, effectively ceding some lucrative markets to bigger rivals such as Standard Bank (SBKJ.J) and FirstRand (FSRJ.J).